dhili/tidydata/README.md

 	* Read train [subject_train.txt] and test [subject_test.txt] subject data, set column label as "subject", add to raw data set.
 	* Merge activity labels [activity_labels.txt] with raw data set, to get activity labels.

-2.	**Transforming raw data to tidy data**
+2.	**Transforming raw data into tidy data**
-	* Raw data consists multiple variable data in a single variable, hence each variable in raw data is split into multiple variables in tidy data.
+	* Raw data of consists multiple variable data in a single variable, hence each variable in raw data is split into multiple variables.
 	* Here are the principles that are followed while transforming raw data into tidy data:
 		* Each variable is a column
 		* each observation is a row